www.scantips.com

 Note also that if your fund sells a stock they held, that becomes realized too, so they must report their profit or loss in your dividends 1099 form, so it affects your tax owed.
 Nothing about a dividend is your choice, except if you will reinvest it to retain your full investment, or will keep the withdrawal.
 The 1099 will report the amounts that are Short Term or Qualified Long Term (to be taxed as Capital Gain).
 A reinvested dividend is a purchase which will increase your Cost Basis, so you won't pay this tax on that amount again.

 The most profitable thing to do is to reinvest every dividend, which retains today's investment value, and adds a few more free shares each time (at no additional cost), which makes a huge difference long term.
-You already owned the dividend money, so it was just a withdrawal, NOT new income.
+No additional cost means you already owned the dividend money, and refused the withdrawal, and put it back to still be invested.
+It was to have been just a withdrawal, NOT new income.
 If you pocket it, the withdrawal simply reduces your investment and its future earnings.
 But you can put it back by reinvesting it, in the form of additional free shares to produce more future earnings.
 This is the only advantage of dividends (but it sure is a big one).
-A stock paying 2% dividend a year is (only if reinvested) contributing 2% more free shares every year (at no cost), which drastically increases your long term earnings.
+A stock paying 2% dividend a year is (if reinvested) contributed 2% more free shares every year (at no cost), which drastically increases your long term earnings.
 It really adds up over the years.

-This section is NOT about Directly Held Bonds, those dividends are in fact simple interest paid, which is a different concept.
-But it is all the same if the dividend is from a "company stock" or from a "fund" (including bond funds).
+This section is NOT about dividends paid by Directly Held Bonds.
+As opposed to bond funds, those dividends are in fact simple interest paid, and do Not reduce the investment, which is a different concept than if the dividend is from a "company stock" or from a "fund" (including bond funds).
 A funds income is the dividend received from the company's stock or bonds they hold.
 The fund distributes that collection of dividends as fund dividend, and the fund price drops in the same way.
 The dividend is NOT new income, but is just a withdrawal from previous income you already held.
-Dividends from directly held bonds are a different thing, but bond funds or stocks are the same as said here.
+Dividends from directly held bonds are a very different thing, but bond funds or stocks are the same as said here.
 See more detail about Dividends here.

 Withdrawing Dividends is Very Costly Long Term

-Unless dividends are reinvested, withdrawn dividends reduces your investment and future earnings.
-Whereas reinvesting them restores the current investment value, and each dividend also adds new free shares to increase the future gains.
+Maybe your income need is now, such as income during retirement, which is likely the purpose of that investment.
+But otherwise, unless dividends are reinvested, withdrawn dividends reduces your investment and future earnings.
+Whereas reinvesting them restores the current investment value, and each dividend also adds new free shares to significantly increase the future gains.
+It's about compounding.

 1. The market results are different numbers every time, but to provide a general case, this is a hypothetical example of an investment that earns a Fixed 10% every year.
 The value is 1.10x each year.
 The importance is that reinvestment compounding is exponential with the years.